nigbinovia/CSCI-3110/README.md

 # CSCI-3110
-This repository includes all the assignments I completed in CSCI 3110 - Algorithms and Data Structures.
+This repository includes all the assignments I completed in CSCI 3110 - Algorithms and Data Structures (Spring 2023).

 The following directories include: